-I don't use saffron too often, mostly because it is just so darn expensive.
-The world's tiniest container with these priceless little amber threads.
-I do love the flavour and the hint of colour it adds to dishes.
-Note, I used the term "hint".
+I don’t use saffron too often, mostly because it is just so darn expensive.
+Note, I used the term “hint”.
 I have been using saffron for quite a number of years now.
 I have even gone to cooking classes some years ago where we were shown how to use saffron properly.
 I live in Andalucia, Southern Spain where saffron is grown and used in many dishes.
 However, I have never ever been able to achieve the bright yellow colour associated with saffron.
 So, why?
 Well, if I ever figure it out I will let you know.

-In the meantime this pilaf it really nice.
-We had it the other evening with the Andalucian Braised Chicken and it went really well together. this dish can easily be made ahead, reheated and served when you like.
+In the meantime this pilaf is really nice.
+We had it the other evening with the Andalucian Braised Chicken and it went really well together.
+This dish can easily be made ahead, reheated and served when you like.

 What the infused saffron looks like

 A great rice pilaf to serve with many main courses.
 Hope you like the dish!
 Learn more about How to Caramelize Onions in this post!

 Like what you see today?
 Don’t forget you can follow on Facebook for daily inspiration or over on Instagram where I sometimes do daily cooking videos for fun!
 I’m also on Pinterest which is a great place that you can save and share your favourite recipes.
 As well, if you haven’t yet, Subscribe to the newsletter.
 You’ll be notified whenever there’s a new recipe!
 You can do that at the top of the page.

 Caramelized Onion & Almond Rice Pilaf